ivinkler/AdvancesInXR_ProjectSite/index.md

 (ie, does navigation of this space rely on color? are warnings posted in ways that somebody with visual impairment or auditory impairment will be made clearly aware of them?)

 ## Progression
+### This is where progress on the project will be tracked

 # **Utilized Technologies**
 ## Unity Engine